SirNeirda/godot_procedural_infinite_world/README.md

 This is a simple starter demo to showcase the project, but can be extended to support any actual gameplay.
 How to Play
 - You start on an elevated platform.
-- Move using WASD
+- Move using WASD.
+On mobile, control buttons are available.
 - Run using Shift.
 Consumes stamina.
 - Throw crates with Left Click.
-Crates don't do anything special.
+Crates don't do anything special, it's just a demonstration of physics capabilities.
 Consumes stamina.
 - Jump with Space
 - Fly with F. You must be in the air.
 Consumes stamina.